Why 2001: A Space Odyssey still lures us into its mystery

-The new book Space Odyssey: Stanley Kubrick, Arthur C. Clarke, and the Making of a Masterpiece offers a fresh look at the making of Stanley Kubrick's sci-fi classic 2001: A Space Odyssey.
+Michael Benson's new book Space Odyssey: Stanley Kubrick, Arthur C. Clarke, and the Making of a Masterpiece offers a fresh look at the making of Stanley Kubrick's 2001: A Space Odyssey, a movie about space travel and the inception of mankind partially filmed in an abandoned Manhattan bra factory (it's a long story).

-With new insights from many of the original cast and crew, the sprawling, meticulously researched account proves the film is worthy of its venerated status and remains as relevant today as when it came out 50 years ago this week.
+With new insights from many of the original cast and crew -- HAL's eye was actually a Nikon Nikkor 8-millimeter lens, lit from behind -- the sprawling, meticulously researched account proves the film is worthy of its venerated status and remains as relevant today as when it hit theaters 50 years ago this week.

-The book's author, Michael Benson, is an American artist, writer and filmmaker who focuses on the intersection of art and science.
+Benson, an American artist, writer and filmmaker, focuses on the intersection of art and science.
 His earlier work, Cosmigraphics: Picturing Space Through Time, was a finalist for the science and technology award at the 2015 Los Angeles Times Festival of Books.

-I spoke to Benson about his passion for Kubrick's work, his relationship with writer Arthur C. Clarke and why 2001: A Space Odyssey continues to capture imaginations today.
+I spoke to Benson about his passion for Kubrick's work, his relationship with writer Arthur C. Clarke (who knew Clarke could sing?) and why 2001: A Space Odyssey continues to capture imaginations today.
 (Disclosure: Simon & Schuster, the publisher of Benson's new book, is owned by CNET parent company CBS.)

 How and why did you end up writing the story of the making of 2001: A Space Odyssey?